Planning Strategy for Rural Northern Ireland

 |Policy TOU 4 Caravan and Camping Sites|

-This policy is currently under review by: draft PPS 16 Tourism
+This policy has been superseded by PPS 16 Tourism

 To consider proposals for small-scale touring caravan and camping sites in terms of their locational merits with regard to landscape quality, siting and availability of screening.